Limited Grants Of Probate In AlbertaJeff Kahane2021-12-11T14:37:57+00:00

 What Are Limited Grants Of Probate?

 With some assets, selling the asset quickly is in the best interest of the estate.
 Limited Grants of Probate allow for a faster process to sell these assets.
 For example, a house requires monthly expenses, proper ongoing attention, repairs, maintenance, etc. It is easier for an executor to sell a home right away and not wait months for the grant of probate.
-If they sell the home, then the sale proceeds sit in the estates bank account and wait for the final probate order.
+In situations where the sale of the estate’s real property already occurred, a limited grant application helps!
+In these situations, on completion of the sale, the sale proceeds sit in the estates bank account and wait for the final probate order.

 With the Limited Grants of Probate, the court orders that a specific person is in charge of the estate to sell specific items, as needed.
 This gives a legal right to a person to make those decisions.
 In addition, it protects the person managing the estate from personal liability.
 The term “Limited: refers to the fact that the order is limited to specific assets.
 These applications often allow people to legally sell or manage estate assets in weeks.